ajsmith/docker-volume-backup/README.md

 A very simple way to back up volumes from Docker containers.

 When I say simple, I mean it.
-This is basically just a Docker image with tar installed.
-If you have more sophisticated backup needs, look elsewhere.
+For now, this is basically just a Fedora image with tar installed.
+In the future, I may add helper scripts, and container introspection, and some form of automation to make the backup process less manual.

+But for now, if you have more sophisticated backup needs, look elsewhere.

 # Building